 STORE THE METER AND STRIPS IN A CLEAN AND SUITABLE ENVIRONMENT

 When you rely on a “machine” to take important decisions on your health, it is important to ensure that the materials fulfill their function.
 In general, it is important to protect them from climatic factors such as humidity, heat or cold (for example: leaving your glycemic kit in the car when it is sunny is not the best of ideas).
 In this regard, the strips are no exception.
 To avoid incorrect measurements, you must keep them in their pot (do not carry them loose in your pocket or loose in the meter case) and discard the strips when they pass their expiry date.

 Maybe you do not know, but there are control solutions to determine if glucose meters are functioning properly.
 Glucose aqueous mixtures are designed to control the precision of the glucose meter and its test strips.
 You can buy them at the pharmacy or on internet; the main thing is that the solution is the one designed for your device and, of course, that it is not expired.
 Its use is easy: apply a drop of solution on the strip and perform a standard glucose control.
-On the testing strips’ pot or on the control solution you would be indicated the acceptable glucose values.
+On the testing strips’ pot or on the control solution will be indicated the acceptable glucose values.
 If your meter is not working as expected, you can contact the manufacturer.
-Usually the company sends you a new one and takes the one that does not work.
+Usually the company sends you a new one in exchange for the one that does not work.

 Each manufacturer provides information on the limitations of its strips (drugs that may interfere, temperature range, etc.).
 Some glucose meters require the entry of a code or a chip with each new pot of strips.
 If you get the impression that the glucose readings are wrong, and you have one of those glucometers, check that the code or the chip is the correct one for the pot.